cwingrav/wtrunner/README.md

 - **tr_runfile** - sources another test file.
 Uses the relative directory to this file.
 - **tr_dir X** - change the current directory for your test cases.
 Can be full or relative path.
 - **tr_popdir** - undoes the last directory change from *tr_dir*
+- **tr_protectfile** - moves the file out of the way and restores it after the test.
+Options to delete before run or diff after.

 ### Logging / Documentation